ronnykarani/python-basics-cheat-sheet/README.md

 # Notes I made for myself while studying PYTHON

-# If you are reading this hope they wil help you out.
+# If you are reading this hope they will come in handy